matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Transaction validation

 Let's implement the validation process.
 It is responsible for validating the signature of the transaction and incrementing the nonce.
-Note, that there are some limitation on what this method is allowed to do.
+Note, that there are some limitations on what this method is allowed to do.
 You can read more about them [here](../zksync-v2/aa.md#limitations-of-the-verification-step).

 To increment the nonce, you should use the `incrementNonceIfEquals` method of the `NONCE_HOLDER_SYSTEM_CONTRACT` system contract.
-It accepts the nonce of the transaction and checks whether the nonce is the same as the provided one.
+It takes the nonce of the transaction and checks whether the nonce is the same as the provided one.
 If not, the transaction reverts.
 Otherwise, the nonce is increased.

 Even though the requirements above allow the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a whitelisted case, since it behaves in the same way as your storage, it just happened to be in another contract.
-To call the `NONCE_HOLDER_SYSTEM_CONTRACT`, you should add the folloing import:
+To call the `NONCE_HOLDER_SYSTEM_CONTRACT`, you should add the following import:

 ```solidity
 import '@matterlabs/zksync-contracts/l2/system-contracts/Constants.sol';
 ```

 The `TransactionHelper` library (already imported in the example above) can be used to get the hash of the transaction that should be signed.
-You can also implement your own signature scheme and use different a commitment for the transaction to sign, but in this example, we will use the hashes provided by this library.
+You can also implement your own signature scheme and use a different commitment for the transaction to sign, but in this example we use the hash provided by this library.

 Using the `TransactionHelper` library: